-Laura has worked since 1989 in counseling agencies in Seattle and inpatient treatment in Rancho Mirage, California at The Betty Ford Center.
-She began her work at Ryther Child Center in 1990 with adolescents and their families.
+Laura began her family work at Ryther Child Center in 1990 with adolescents and their families.
 While working at Ryther, she learned of the importance of family involvement in all aspects of counseling.
-The lessons learned early on with teens and their families formed the basis for her belief that families are a vital resource needing inclusion in counseling and treatment.
+The lessons learned early on with teens and their families formed the basis for her belief that families are a vital resource that need to be included in an individual’s counseling and treatment.

 Chemical Dependency Counselor